A multilayer fitting model#

 [8]:

-resolution_function = PercentageFhwm(0)
+resolution_function = PercentageFwhm(0)

-sample = Sample(superphase, rep_multilayer, subphase, name='Multilayer Structure')
+sample = Sample(Multilayer(superphase), rep_multilayer, Multilayer(subphase), name='Multilayer Structure')

 model = Model(